Academic Catalog

 3 Credit Hours

 Comprehensive introduction to adolescent literature framed within rich literary, historical and social context.
 Close reading within a critical context which relies on knowledge of the building blocks of literature.
 Use of print and non- print materials toward achievement of 21st Century Learning goals.
-(3 lecture)

 ENGL 406 PLAYWRITING